bilintoh/binaryTimeSeries/cran-comments.md

 This is a resubmission.
 In this version I have:
 1. removed all the **dontrun{}** in the examples.
-2. made sure all references in the DESCRIPTION file conforms with CRAN standards.
+2. made sure all references in the DESCRIPTION file conform with CRAN standards.
 3. added small files needed for the examples or vignette in the inst/external sub folder of my package.